Supplements and Vitamins: Sorting out Vital Requirements

 Why should you seek your doctor’s advice before taking supplements and vitamins?

 - Using supplements and vitamins is advisable as a short-term strategy.
 Prolonged use of high-dose supplements can result in symptoms of toxicity.
-For example,some text
+For example:

 - Vitamins A, D, E, and K are fat-soluble and tend to accumulate in the body.
 Taking doses higher than recommended may result in toxicity.